RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 ## Amazon CloudTrail

  CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS Command Line Interface (CLI), and AWS SDKs and APIs.
-By enabling CloudTrail, the company **can track user activity and changes to AWS resources, and monitor compliance with internal policies and external regulations.**
+By enabling CloudTrail, the company **can track user activity and changes to AWS resources, and monitor compliance with internal policies and external regulations.	**

+## Amazon CloudFormation

+AWS CloudFormation is an **infrastructure-as-code service that automates the process of provisioning infrastructure resources.** It provides a way for developers and system administrators to define and manage infrastructure resources in a declarative way.
+CloudFormation templates describe resources and their relationships, which are then provisioned and managed as a single unit.

 ## Amazon S3

 S3 is the cheapest and most scalable.

+- **S3 Lifecycle policies**

+  allow you to define rules that automatically transition or **expire objects based on their age** or other criteria.
+By configuring an S3 Lifecycle policy to delete expired object versions and retain only the two most recent versions, you can effectively manage the storage costs while maintaining the desired retention policy.
+This solution is highly automated and requires minimal operational overhead as the lifecycle management is handled by S3 itself.

 - Configuring fast, secure file transfers using **Amazon S3 Transfer Acceleration**